mason-su/8-bit-multiplier/README.md

 # 8-bit Multiplier Report

 ## Introduction
-In EEP1 CPU configuration, there are no implemented multipliers.
+In EEP1 CPU configuration, there is no implemented multipliers.
 If we try to perform multiplication in EEP1 by fully software implementation, it needs 34 clock cycles to complete for a 16-bit unsigned multiplication based on the result from Task 4 or 40 clock cycles for 32-bit unsigned multiplication.